 However, marketers and businesses might find it difficult to make a quiz that reflects their brand, with the flexibility to ask more complicated questions.

-For example, you can see here – each Buzzfeed quiz only supports:
+For example, you can see here – each Buzzfeed quiz maker only supports:

 - Single correct answer